 Liquor stores in New Hampshire are indeed state-run.
 The New Hampshire Liquor Commission (NHLC) is responsible for the sales and distribution of all liquor in the state.
-This means that all and sold in New Hampshire must go through the NHLC's sales and distribution system.
+This means that all wine and spirits sold in New Hampshire must go through the NHLC's sales and distribution system.

 As an expert sommelier and brewer, I have a deep understanding of the liquor industry and the various systems in place across different states.
 The state-run model in New Hampshire is quite unique, as not all states have direct control over the sale of liquor.

-One of the main reasons for this state-run system is the revenue generated by the sale of .
+One of the main reasons for this state-run system is the revenue generated by the sale of alcohol.
 By operating their own liquor stores, the state is able to directly benefit from the profits.
 This revenue is often used to fund various state programs and initiatives.
 In fact, liquor sales in New Hampshire contribute significantly to the state's budget.

 Having personally experienced the state-run liquor stores in New Hampshire, I can say that they are well-managed and offer a wide selection of products.
 The NHLC operates over 80 liquor and wine outlets throughout the state, ensuring that customers have convenient access to a diverse range of spirits and wines.